-After launching on May 27th, 2017 enquiries quickly became bookings and I was guiding families and groups of friends all around Sunart and Morvern in canoes and kayaks and on mountain bikes.
+After launching on May 27th, 2017 enquiries quickly became bookings and I was guiding families, couples and groups of friends all around Sunart and Morvern in canoes and kayaks and occasionally on mountain bikes and on foot.

 All of the activities we offer and locations we visit have been risk assessed and we also have operating procedures in place for these.

-Working outdoors for over thirty years, I have come to realise that leading and coaching in a hyper-dynamic environment requires more than a risk assessment on paper – it requires experience, maturity and common sense (and not just qualifications).
+Working outdoors for over thirty five years, I long ago realised that leading and coaching in a hyper-dynamic environment requires more than a risk assessment on paper – it requires experience, maturity and common sense (and not just qualifications).

-During your time with us, we will be constantly undertaking dynamic risk assessments in our heads that take into account the group, the weather, the environment, the equipment, and many other factors.
-This draws upon our previous experiences and allows us to make appropriate decisions on the spot rather than sticking to a written assessment and means that we sometimes change the plan part way through a trip.
+During your time with us, we will be constantly undertaking dynamic risk assessments in our heads.
+These take into account the group, the weather, the environment, the equipment, and many other factors.
+They draw upon our previous experiences and local knowledge and allow us to make appropriate decisions on the spot rather than sticking to a written assessment.
+This does mean that we sometimes change the plan part way through a trip.